-Inside the Domestic Terminal, the decor also reflects the Queensland lifestyle and environment.
-From the Food Hall which features local timbers and joiners to the bespoke tables and chairs created from sustainably- sourced spotted gum timber - local influences can be found in every corner.
+Inside the Domestic Terminal, the decor also reflects the Queensland lifestyle and environment which can be experience at the Food Collective which features native timbers and bespoke tables and chairs created from sustainably-sourced spotted gum timber - local influences can be found in every corner.

 You won’t just find Queensland inspiration on the floors either.
 The barrel vaulted ceiling in the Domestic Terminal lets natural light in, while cloud-like screens under the skylight help connect the sky to the Terminal itself.

 Local artists’ works also adorn the walls and spaces, bringing elements of the River City into the Terminal’s interior design.

 What if we told you there is a fully-fledged art trail through the airport precinct?

 Most people aren't aware airports across the world are one of the few commissioners of public artwork.

 Brisbane Airport is no exception with original pieces of art dotted across its public spaces, which celebrate the Queensland and Australian lifestyle and bring elements of the tropics into the Terminal’s interior design.